jundalisay/pphex/content/pantrypreneur/_index.md

     - name : "Appraise"
       icon : /icons/appraise.png
       content : "A basic performance appraisal system for your employees"
-    # - name : "Inventory"
-    #   image : /icons/pi2.png
-    #   content : "A basic inventory system that connects with points-payments"
     - name : "Jobs"
       icom : /icons/jobs.png
       content : "A job application platform for your company"